How to Add a Website to Google Search Console

 ➤ Check domain access — make sure you have the rights to manage the website.

-Step-by-step guide: how to add a site to Search Console
+Step-by-step guide: how to add a site to search console

-Step 1: Log into GSC
+Step 1: Logging into GSC

 Step 2: Choose the property type

 After logging into GSC, you need to select the type of resource to track.
-This will determine what data will be collected and how the pages will be indexed in Google.
-Available types:

 ➤ Domain Property — tracks all subdomains and protocols.